NEC0S/Image-Captioning-with-Attention-Mechanism/README.md

 ### Week 8: Final Model (Image Captioning with Attention Mechanism)
 - Integrating attention mechanism into the encoder and decoder architecture for image captioning.
 Training the final model and evaluating its performance on a dataset.

-Throughout the course, you will be provided with resources, assignments, and guidance to help you understand the concepts and implement them effectively.
-By the end of the course, you will have the skills and knowledge to build advanced deep learning models for image captioning and other related tasks.
+Throughout the project, you will be provided with resources, assignments, and guidance to help you understand the concepts and implement them effectively.
+By the end of the project, you will have the skills and knowledge to build advanced deep learning models for image captioning and other related tasks.